Suchen Christine Lim: Early life

+Teaching career

+After her graduation, Lim joined the Ministry of Education as a literature teacher and a curriculum specialist.
+She devoted her time between family, work and writing throughout her years with the ministry.

 Lim retired from the Ministry of Education in August 2003, to devote her time to writing.
 That devotion subsequently bore fruit in the novels published as Hua Song: Stories of the Chinese Diaspora (2005) and The Lies that Build a Marriage: Stories of the Unsung, Unsaid and Uncelebrated in Singapore (2007).